 Kitchen sink won’t drain.

 My kitchen sink won’t drain so I took apart the PVC trap and rodded the drain two feet, but it is still backing up.
-This is a complaint heard by many a plumbing company in Sarasota.
+This is a complaint heard by many a Sarasota plumbing company.

-Let’s list some of the reasons why a kitchen plumbing in Sarasota won’t drain and some possible solutions, so you don’t have to call a plumber.
+Let’s list some of the reasons why a kitchen plumbing won’t drain and some possible solutions, so you don’t have to call a plumber for drain cleaning in Sarasota.

 First, if only one side of your sink is stopped up, use a plunger to plunge the stopped upside while holding the strainer/drain plug down on the other side will normally clear the drain.
 It’s important to hold the other strainer/plug down, so the pressure of the plunger goes directly to the stoppage and doesn’t come up the open side and splash you.